mgumz/ucn/README.md

 ### Flags

-    -omf.alfred
+    -ofmt.alfred
-        use special JSON format ready to be used in http://alfredapp.com -ofmt.etab (default) use Elastic Tabstops (default)
+        use special JSON format ready to be used in http://alfredapp.com -ofmt.etab (default)
+        use Elastic Tabstops (default)
     -ofmt.json
         use JSON to print the symbols
     -ofmt.tsv
         use tab-separated values

+    -limit value
+        limit results to <value> symbols

     -filter.fuzzy value
         fuzzy filter all symbol names for <value>
-    -limit value
-   	    limit results to <value> symbols
     -filter.partial value
         filter all symbol names for a partial match on <value>
+    -filter.starts-with value
+        filter all symbol names for the ones which starts-with <value>

     -reverse value
         reverse list of symbols

-    -filter.starts-with value
-   	    filter all symbol names for the ones which starts-with <value>
+    -license
+        print license information and exit
+    -v

-    -v	print version and exit
+        print version and exit

 The filter flags `-filter.*`, `-limit` and `-reverse` can be given multiple
 times: they are applied in the order they are provided.
 See Examples down below.